 Table 10 shows that the return to education has increased over the period between 1989 and 2017.
 Compare the coefficient in column (1) to column (3).
 The estimated effect on the log of real wage (in 2019 dollars) is .102 in 1989 and .121 in column (3).
 The increase over time in the effect of about 20% is statistically significant.
 Columns (2) and (4) estimate the effects for full time workers only, defined as those who usually work more than 34 hours per week.
-The education effects are smaller, but again, the increase over time is substantial (22%) and statistically significant.23 Over the same period, the effects of age and gender have declined significantly.
+The education effects are smaller, but again, the increase over time is substantial (22%) and statistically significant.25 Over the same period, the effects of age and gender have declined significantly.

+25The 1989-2017 period was one that might have experienced inordinate technological change benefitting those most educated workers.
+There is no evidence for this in the individual level data.
+The difference in education coefficients across years is about the same even when the sample is restricted to those with college degrees or more.
 Individual level data are useful for the wage analysis, but because there is no comparable data on individual productivity, the industry level comparisons are most informative for the purposes of determining whether productivity differences are sufficient to explain wage differences.
 The conclusion in the last section was that productivity more than explains the rise in wages for highly educated workers relative to less educated ones.
 The individual level data on wages do not contradict that finding.
 For example, table 9, column 9 reports that productivity for those with some college or college graduates' productivity rose by .45 log points more than the productivity gains of those with some high school or high school graduates.
 The difference in average education level of those two groups is 14.68-11.65 or 3.03 years in 1989 and 14.6-11.79 or 2.8 years in 2017.
-The estimate of the education effect in column (1) of table 10 implies that wages of the more educated group would have been .102 (3.03) = .31 log points higher than those of the less educated group in 1989.
-Analogously, using the estimated effect in column (3) implies that the wages of the more educated group would have been .121 (2.8) = .34 log points higher than those of the less educated group in 2017.
+The estimate of the education effect in column (1) of table 10 implies that wages of the more educated group would have been .102(3.03) = .31 log points higher than those of the less educated group in 1989.
+Analogously, using the estimated effect in column (3) implies that the wages of the more educated group would have been $.121(2.8) = .34 \log points$ higher than those of the less educated group in 2017.
 The difference in log wages of the two groups are predicted to have increased by .03 log points over the period, based on the individual level wage regressions in table 10.
 This is much less than the .45 log point difference in estimated productivity growth that is shown in table 9, column 9.
 Again, productivity growth differences more than explain wage differences even when wage differences are estimated using individual level data.
 It is important to note that this particular example is the most relevant one because in 2017, 83% of the population was in one of the two educational groups (some high school or high school graduate and some college or college graduate) considered in this example.